 How do I get a reimbursement for vehicle registration?

-If you have a registered car and want to unregister it before selling it (because you don’t drive anymore or it’s unroadworthy), remember to submit an application to cancel the registration to the MVR.
+If you have a registered car and want to unregister it before selling it (because you don’t drive anymore or it’s unroadworthy), remember to apply to cancel the registration to the MVR.
 Once they’ve approved your application, the MVR will reimburse you.

 How do I surrender my car’s NT number plates?